elfsternberg/go-swagger-tutorial/docs/Part_03.md

 `go-flags` is the tool Swagger uses by default for handling command line arguments.
 It's a clever tool that uses Go's
-[tags and retrospection](TK:) features to encade the details of the CLI directly into a structure that will hold the options passed in on the command line.
+[tags and reflection](https://golang.org/pkg/reflect/) features to encade the details of the CLI directly into a structure that will hold the options passed in on the command line.